 Monitor Verifies that the shared directory is exported to the client.

-Clean Terminates all ongoing resource actions and takes the resource offline, shared storage.
+Clean Terminates all ongoing resource actions and takes the resource offline, cluster node.
+If the path name is not specified, it checks if a corresponding mount point is available to ensure that the path is on shared storage.